Off-Campus Fundraising Policy

 - Have a detailed, realistic and frugal budget with estimates of all income and expense projections.

 The fundraising effort must:

-- Be targeted toward corporations related to the group or activity.
+- Be targeted toward corporations related to the group.

 - Have a specific and reasonable timeline.